Top ten reasons why spirulina should be part of every dog's diet

 - It is shown to have very positive effect on the immune system and reduce the incidence of allergies.

-- Spirulina has been shown to improve fatigue, anxiety and depression in humans and I have seen it having a similar calming and balancing effect on dogs.
+- Spirulina is known to improve fatigue, anxiety and depression in humans and I have seen it having a similar calming and balancing effect on dogs.

 - Spirulina contains ten times more beta-carotene than carrots.